-We first categorize two different types of LBS applications:
+We first categorize two different types of LBS applications :

-Location-Input LBS: LBS App collects a single location from each user, and the untrusted server privately analyzes the aggregated data, e.g., identifying the top crowded areas [55], and spatial density estimation [13].
-In some LBS applications, the clients may query the analysis results from the server (e.g., location-based advertising [17], and k nearest point of interests (POIs) for each user [66]).
+Location-Input LBS: The locations from users are collected by the LBS Apps, and the untrusted server privately analyzes the aggregated data, e.g., identifying the top crowded areas [57], and spatial density estimation [13].
+In some LBS applications, the clients may query the analysis results from the server (e.g., location-based advertising [17], and k nearest point of interests (POIs) for each user [68]).

-Trajectory-Input LBS: LBS App collects multiple sequential locations (trajectory) from each user, and the untrusted server privately analyzes the aggregated data, e.g., aggregating users' origin-destination (OD) pairs to learn the traffic flow [7, 56].
-Similarly, users may query the analysis results computed by the server, e.g., users query the real-time traffic for the GPS navigation [56].
+Trajectory-Input LBS: LBS App collects multiple sequential locations (trajectory) from each user, and the untrusted server privately analyzes the aggregated data, e.g., aggregating users' origin-destination (OD) pairs to learn the traffic flow [7, 58].
+Similarly, users may query the analysis results computed by the server, e.g., users query the real-time traffic for the GPS navigation [58].